nuuuwan/lk_law/data/doc/bills/2024-01-01-commission-for-truth-unity-and-r-6773212f/README.summary.md

-# 📄  Commission for Truth, Unity and Reconciliation in Sri Lanka - GS

-Bill published on **2024-01-01**.

 - Establishment of the Commission for Truth, Unity, and Reconciliation in Sri Lanka.
 - Definition of powers and functions of the Commission.
 - Monitoring the implementation of the Commission's recommendations.